pg-sharding/spqr/docs/Router.md

 Consist of 3 parts:
 - Router - an app that works by PostgreSQL protocol.
 It receives a SQL query, parses it, and decides to which shard it should be sent.
 Then returns the query response.
 - Admin Console - an app that works by PostgreSQL protocol.
-There you can see available shards with `SHOW SHARDS` and manage sharding rules with `CREATE SHARDING COLUMN` and `ADD KEY RANGE` commands.
+There you can see available shards with `SHOW SHARDS` and manage sharding rules with `CREATE SHARDING RULE` and `ADD KEY RANGE` commands.
 - GRPC API - an app that works by GRPC protocol.
 It will also be used for managing sharding rules, WIP.

 ## Query Path